In its recently released "Emergency Communications Report 2016," The Business Continuity Institute noted that 16%...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-of responding organizations did not have emergency communications plans in place.
-Lacking an emergency communications plan presents a real risk to organizations of almost any size.
+of responding organizations did not have an emergency communication plan for business in place.
+Lacking an emergency communication plan for business presents a real risk to organizations of almost any size.

 When any kind of disruptive event occurs, the first actions for companies to take are to assess the situation and then communicate its existence to the appropriate parties.
 For a small business with only a few employees, emergency communications may be as simple as a verbal message to the staff.
 In larger organizations with dozens or hundreds of employees working in one or more locations, the emergency communications process is more complicated.

-Previous SearchDisasterRecovery articles have examined various types of emergency communications plans, ranging from simple calling trees to automated emergency notification systems.
-Here, we'll examine the effects of not having an emergency communications plan.
+Previous SearchDisasterRecovery articles have examined the issue of an emergency communication plan for business, ranging from simple calling trees to automated emergency notification systems.
+Here, we'll examine the effects of not having an emergency communication plan for business.